IBM/ai-toolkit-for-z-and-linuxone/README.md

 # ai-toolkit-for-z-and-linuxone
-Use AI toolkit to unlock the full potential of popular open-source AI programs on your IBM Z and LinuxONE platforms
+AI Toolkit for IBM Z® and LinuxONE is a family of popular open-source AI frameworks with IBM Elite Support and adapted for IBM Z and LinuxONE hardware.